Vonglory176/Gym-App/README.md

 # Gym-App
-A gym training app built with react and tailwindCSS
+A gym training app built with TypeScript, React and TailwindCSS.